MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/n-1-installation-configuration.md

 The sections in this article describe the following steps, which you must complete to set up an environment with N-1 components.
 These steps assume that Headquarters is already deployed, and that an AX 2012 R3 environment is currently running.

-- **[Set up Azure AD accounts](#set-up-azure-ad-accounts)** – This section explains how to set up the Microsoft Azure Active Directory (Azure AD) accounts that the N-1 components use to connect to Headquarters.
+- **[Set up Microsoft Entra accounts](#set-up-azure-ad-accounts)** – This section explains how to set up the Microsoft Microsoft Entra accounts that the N-1 components use to connect to Headquarters.
 - **[Configure N-1 components](#configure-n-1-components)** – This section explains how to configure the N-1 components in Headquarters.
 - **[Install N-1 components](#install-n-1-components)** – This section explains how to download and install N-1 components in the existing AX 2012 R3 environment.
 - **[Cutover steps to switch to N-1](#cutover-steps-to-switch-to-n-1)** – This section explains how to use the new N-1 components to cut an existing AX 2012 R3 environment over from the AX 2012 R3 headquarters to the Dynamics 365 Headquarters.